 Location: Institute for East and Southeast European Studies (IOS), Regensburg

-The issue is accessible online, partly open access, partly upon payment, at De Gruyter Oldenbourg.
+The issue is accessible online at De Gruyter Oldenbourg.

 Südosteuropa.
 Journal of Politics and Society is an international, multidisciplinary journal for the exploration of critical societal issues and processes related to southeastern Europe after the systemic changes of 1989/90.
 It serves as a forum for current work in Southeast and East European Studies, including Political Science, Sociology, International Relations, Contemporary History, Economics, Anthropology, Law Studies, Gender Studies as well as Cultural Studies.
 All manuscripts are subject to a process of double-blind peer-reviewing.
 The journal welcomes comparative perspectives towards adjacent regions as well as analyses and theoretical issues with implications for other world areas.
 In addition, it features a book review section (accessible also online at recensio.net).
 Its geographical scope is the area that lies between the eastern Adriatic, the eastern Mediterranean, and the Black Sea.